 - The monetary value of experience

-The Importance of Business R&D with Alex Osterwalder
+The Importance of Business Model R&D with Alexander Osterwalder

 Think about Apple, for example, they’re in the phone making business and yes they make money from phones, but they also do software.